nodeshift/nodeshift/README.md

         Options:
             --version                Show version number                         [boolean]
-            --projectLocation        change the default location of the project   [string] --strictSSL          setting to pass to the Openshift Rest Client.
-Set to false if using a self-sign cert
-            --tryServiceAccount  setting to pass to the Openshift Config Loader.
-                                    Set to false to by-pass service account lookup or use the KUBERNETES_AUTH_TRYSERVICEACCOUNT
-                                    environment variable
-            --imageTag           The tag of the docker image to use for the deployed application.                 [string] [default: "latest"]
+            --projectLocation        change the default location of the project   [string] --imageTag           The tag of the docker image to use for the deployed application.                 [string] [default: "latest"]
             --quiet                  supress INFO and TRACE lines from output logs